 - The life and families of Henry Montgomery Neill – either “the greatest cotton crop estimate expert in the world” or “a prophet who is an agent of evil”, depending on one’s point of view.
 Henry had a colourful private life and was grandfather to the artist Harmon Neill, and to who knows who else.
 Article first posted: 27/02/13.
 Last updated: 14/03/22.

 - The early life of Susan Mary Abbott – the revelation that Susan was the illegitimate daughter of Thomas Love Peacock; her correspondence with George Meredith; her friendship with Mary Ellen Meredith; her whirlwind romance with William Neill.
 Article first posted: 17/10/11.
 Last updated: 14/03/22.

 - The early life of Charlotte Augusta Edings – how the daughter of cotton planters from a remote sea island off the South Carolina coast came to be adopted by William and Susan Neill in London, aged 6.
 And was her father Joseph David Edings or Henry M Neill?
 Article first posted: 17/10/11.
 Last updated: 14/03/22.

 The Powell family

-The Powells of Devynock and Church Lawford by Sir Anthony Wagner – how a Welsh family of modest farming origins migrated to England and became a model of middle-class respectability.
-The family tree at the end (which carries the imprimatur of the Garter King of Arms, however biased) says that Jim can claim descent from Edward I and Owen Glendower.
-Which puts him in the company of most people in England and Wales.
+The Powells of Devynock and Church Lawford by Sir Anthony Wagner, a former Garter King of Arms.
+The document describes how a Welsh family of modest farming origins migrated to England and became a model of middle-class respectability.